-The entire principal amount of the Senior Notes Date.... is scheduled for payment on December 6, 2007.
+The entire principal amount of the Senior Notes is scheduled for payment on December 6, 2007.

-Final Legal Maturity Date....
-December 6, 2009.
+Final Legal Maturity Date December 6, 2009.

-variable rate per annum set forth on the cover page of this Prospectus.
-The interest rate on the Senior Notes will be subject to a maximum equal to the Capped Interest Rate of 12% per annum applicable only for periods as to which
+Interest The Senior Notes will accrue interest at a variable rate per annum set forth on the cover page of this Prospectus.

-Continental has failed to pay accrued interest when due and failed to cure such nonpayment.
+The interest rate on the Senior Notes will be subject to a maximum equal to the Capped Interest Rate of 12% per annum applicable only for periods as to which Continental has failed to pay accrued interest when due and failed to cure such nonpayment.
 For all other periods, the interest rate on the Senior Notes will not be capped.
 Interest is calculated on the basis of the actual number of days elapsed over a 360-day year.
-LIBOR is determined from time to time by the Reference Agent as described in "Description of the
+LIBOR is determined from time to time by the Reference Agent as described in "Description of the Senior Notes- Determination of LIBOR".